 Half way through the season the ship must head north to re-stock, re-fuel, and replenish with new staff.
 This is where I got on.
 After the 26 hours of travel from Wellington, I made it to Punta Arenas.
-This is where the company is based and is a good opportunity to drink some beer with colleagues old and new, sort out work permits etc etc before getting on another plane to Puerto Williams.
-It was in Puerto Williams we did a fairly hungover exchange with the staff who were on their way home and got settled into the ship!
+This is where the company is based and is a good opportunity to drink a beer with colleagues old and new, sort out work permits etc etc before getting on another plane to Puerto Williams.
+It was in Puerto Williams we did an excited exchange with the staff who were on their way home and got settled into the ship!

 The Ocean Nova docked at Ushuaia, AG.

 The Southern-Most town in the world nestled under Dientes De Navarino (the mountain range).